ctozzi/docs/docs/docs/developers/development/dialogs/textfield/index.md

 ## Description

-Allows user to enter any text.
+The Text Field component allows the user to enter text.

 ## Properties